 Doing this, I see that I am not my thoughts.

 Thoughts come and go, but there’s something within me that remains untouched.
 There’s an awareness that is always present.

 Seeing this helps me relax.
 I see that feeling like a fraud is a story I tell myself.

-Noticing patterns, and seeing the awareness behind it all, has helped me see that I’m not alone in what I’m going through in life.
+Noticing patterns, and seeing the awareness behind it all has helped me see that I’m not alone in what I’m going through.

 We’re in this together.
 We’re all dancing on the rainbow of life.